 Here are three other hardware wallets which support Ripple (XRP):

 Software Wallets Which Support Ripple (XRP)

 If you don’t want to purchase a hardware wallet just yet, then there are numerous Ripple (XRP) software wallets that you can install on your desktop or mobile.
-For most people, this is a less secure option which leaves you vulnerable to computer or mobile malware infections.
+For most people, this is a less secure option that leaves you vulnerable to computer (or mobile) malware infections.